What to Expect When You Hire a Leaf Removal Service

 Check With Your City or Town First

 Before hiring anyone to pick up your leaves, check with your town or city’s leaf policies.
 Some municipalities offer a leaf-blowing program.
-For instance, the Village of Western Springs, Ill., removes leaves from residential streets starting in mid-October and ending the last week of November.
-They send out informational postcards to its residents.
+For instance, the Village of Western Springs, Illinois, removes leaves from residential streets starting in mid-October and ending the last week of November.
+The village sends out informational postcards to its residents.

 Leaves can be raked into the gutter, but the town cautions drivers that automobiles parked near piles of dry leaves could start a fire.
 Wet leaves are also an issue.
 Because grass clippings and leaves can pose a road hazard, especially when wet, some cities and counties require that you not blow your leaves out onto streets.